Locations:

 What happens during brachytherapy for prostate cancer?

-1. The pre-operative nursing staff will prepare you for the procedure when you arrive.
-Your anesthesiologist will give you medication that will make you feel sleepy so you feel relaxed during the procedure.
+The pre-operative nursing staff will prepare you when you arrive.
+Your anesthesiologist will give you medication to make you relax and stay comfortable during the procedure.

-3. Your radiation oncologist will place an ultrasound probe into your rectum.
-The probe displays the inside of your prostate gland on a television monitor so your radiation oncologist can plan where to place implants and the specific number of implants that they’ll use.
+2. Your radiation oncologist will place an ultrasound probe into your rectum.
+The probe displays the inside of your prostate gland on a television monitor.
+Your radiation oncologist uses the monitor to plan the placement and number of implants.

 Advertisement